Advanced Placement and Non-Cornell (Transfer) Credit

 - Credit earned through the Ithaca College Exchange Program.

-- Credit earned through Global Learning. *CALS Exchange credits are considered Cornell credits*.
+- Credit earned through the Office of Global Learning. *CALS Exchange credits are considered Cornell credits*.

 Obtaining pre-approval of non-Cornell (transfer) credit is strongly recommended prior to enrolling in the course):